 Next score your flank steak; using a sharp knife using just the tip, slip it just careful into the flesh and slice diagonally across and again the other direction.
 Flip and do the same on the reverse side.

 Place flank steak in a glass dish and pour marinade over the top, making sure to lift the steak slightly so the marinade gets under the steak as well.

-If desired, you may pour the marinade over the meat while grilling, be careful though as flareups will occur due to the oil; watch that the fire goes out so that the meat doesn’t char.
+If desired, you may pour the excess marinade over the meat while grilling, be careful though as flare-ups will occur due to the oil; watch that the fire goes out so that the meat doesn’t char.

-Delicious served with fresh watermelon, a simple salad (this was a spiffed up bagged salad)…
+Delicious served with fresh watermelon, a simple salad.

 Sit down, take a load off, relax with your family, enjoy a meal together and laugh… a lot…mainly at yourself!